iambharaths/twitter-module/README.md

 ## Module 1
 ### twitter-data-populator
 On running the twitter-data-populator-0.0.1.jar, the appication connects to the Filtered Stream API of twitter and starts fetching tweets based on the accounts, hastags which are followed for that token owner.
-On starting the accounts to be followed can be specified as VM arguments
+On initial start up the accounts/hashtags to be followed can be specified as VM arguments, which need not be mentioned again for restarts only new accounts/hashtags need to be given

 For fetching tweets tweeted from certain users, the usernames can be specified seperated by comma like: `-Daccounts=username1,username2`